swarm-game/swarm/CONTRIBUTING.md

 give a good overview of the content of the PR.

-This workflow is preferable because it makes sure that the changes pass _when merged_ not just in the possibly outdated branch.
+This workflow is preferable because it makes sure that the changes pass _when merged_, not just in the (possibly outdated) branch.

+Before being merged, a pull request must have at least one approving review (and no reviews marked "request changes").
 To merge a pull request, just add the <kbd>merge me</kbd> label.
+Our typical workflow is as follows:

+- A contributor opens a pull request from a branch, possibly marked as a draft if it's still being worked on
+- Once the PR is ready for review, the contributor changes it from draft to ready status, and (optionally) requests a review from one or more other contributors.
+- If changes are requested, the contributor can continue pushing additional commits to the PR branch.
+Note that when merged, the PR will be squashed into a single commit, so it's not particularly important to have a clean commit history on the PR branch.
+- Often, if the reviewer has only minor changes to suggest, they can leave some comments suggesting changes *and* approve the pull request.
+This indicates trust in the PR author to make appropriate changes before merging.
+- Typically, the reviewer(s) will leave it to the original PR author to apply the `merge me` label once they are happy with it.

 ## I have push access to the Swarm repository, now what?